TedHusted/awake/awake.md/awake.md

 Tessa grins, gripping the hilt of her sword.
 “Let’s do this.”

 And with that, Tessa and Ally set off down the path.
-Side by side, a warrior and an SI, ready to take on whatever Echo Realm throws their way.
+Side by side, a warrior and a syntheticI, ready to take on whatever Echo Realm throws their way.

 ###